Liumyleo/Pytorch-UNet/README.md

 optional arguments:
-  -h, --help            show this help message and exit --mode MODE           Which model will be predicted?
+  -h, --help            show this help message and exit --mode MODE           Which model will be predicted? student, teacher or student_dis?
 ```
 For example, to predict the model on teacher mode, you would type:
 ```